gesiscss/wikiwho_wrapper/README.md

 # How to use it?

-First, you need and instance of the WikiWhoAPI.
+First, you need an instance of the WikiWhoAPI.

     from wikiwho_wrapper import WikiWhoAPI
     api = WikiWhoAPI()